-The two most popular programs used for energy analysis in Washington, WATTSUN and SUNDAY, are capable documenting the energy savings achieved through reduced air leakage in homes.
-However, they don't account for required mechanical ventilation.
+The two most popular programs used for energy analysis in Washington have been WATTSUN and SUNDAY.
+Both are capable of documenting the energy savings achieved through reduced air leakage in homes.
+However, they do not account for required mechanical ventilation.
 Without including mechanical ventilation in the analysis, the simulation will overestimate the savings of reduced air leakage.

-A DOE-2 based program called Energy Gauge does a acceptable job of analyzing this variable.
+DOE-2 based programs called Energy Gauge, DOE 2.1E and DOE 2.2 (EQUEST) do an acceptable job of analyzing this variable.